DhruvRanna/DhruvRanna/README.md

 ---

-## 👨‍💻 Who I Am
+## 👨‍💻 About Me
-💡 **Passionate Freelance Software Developer** creating high-quality, scalable, and impactful solutions.
-🚀 On a mission to join **Google** and contribute to products that reach billions.
-🌱 Always exploring new tech stacks & modern design trends.
+💡 Passionate about creating impactful projects that solve real-world problems
+🚀 Building scalable AI, automation, and software solutions 🌱 Always exploring new technologies and contributing to open-source

 ---

 ## 🛠️ Tech Arsenal